-We reached agreement under the Special Protocol Assessment process with the FDA on the design of our OVATURE pivotal study protocol for phenoxodiol.
+We reached agreement under the Special Protocol Assessment ("SPA") process with the FDA on the design of our OVATURE pivotal study protocol for phenoxodiol.
 The trial is designed to test the ability of phenoxodiol to restore sensitivity of late-stage ovarian cancers to carboplatin, a standard form of therapy for ovarian cancer.
+The SPA was inactivated coincident with the premature termination of enrolment.

 In April 2009, we announced the termination of enrollment into the OVATURE Phase III trial and our intention to undertake an un-blinded analysis of the available data from the trial.
 The patients currently enrolled in the trial will continue their treatment according to the study protocol.
-However, ceased recruiting new patients and the available data from 142 completed and current patients will be analyzed for safety and efficacy outcomes.
+However, we have ceased recruiting new patients and the available data from 142 completed and current patients will be analyzed for safety and efficacy outcomes.